alexisteh/iliados/README.md

 # iliados

-features to show:
+Hello everyone!
+I built a social analysis and annotation app for the Iliad.

+Use the Perseus API hosted by Tufts University to load all 16000 lines of the Iliad, can be read in the 'Text' pane.

 - navigation:
-    - navigation type in line location
+    - can type in line location
+        - look at Glaucus and Diomedes: 6.101
     - next and back buttons
     - click in box to go to part of book
+        - want to go to book 16/17, see the war.

+- need to create an account to use the social features.

 - reading:
     - can go to any part of book